Home

 Learn to say The Lord’s Prayer in Welsh.
 Beth am ddysgu Gweddi’r Arglwydd?

-Learning Welsh?
-Here is tips on how to say The Lord's Prayer in Welsh.
+Studying Welsh?
+Here is learn how to say The Lord's Prayer in Welsh.
 Dysgu Cymraeg?
 Beth am ddysgu Gweddi'r Arglwydd?

 Quelle: [source_domain]